-The innovative artist grew up surrounded by poverty, but he worked tirelessly until he could afford jeweled capes and glittery boots; Brown almost literally went from rags to riches.
-However, his story is far from idyllic.
-Brown was one of many celebrities involved in domestic violence disputes, and he struggled with substance abuse throughout his career.
-There are no shortage of crazy Godfather of Soul stories, and together they form an incredibly deep and nuanced portrait of a deeply flawed, brilliant musical icon.
+The innovative artist grew up surrounded by poverty, but he worked tirelessly until he could afford jeweled capes and glittery boots; however, his story is far from idyllic.
+Brown was one of many celebrities involved in domestic disputes, and he struggled with substance abuse throughout his career.
+There are no shortage of Godfather of Soul stories, and together they form an incredibly deep and nuanced portrait of a deeply flawed, brilliant musical icon.

-He Pulled Out A Gun During An Insurance Seminar Because He Was High On PCP
+He Pulled Out An Arm During An Insurance Seminar

-James Brown was on probation on September 24, 1988 when he randomly went to an insurance seminar in Augusta, GA.
+James Brown was on probation on September 24, 1988, when he randomly went to an insurance seminar in Augusta, Georgia.
 To clarify: he didn't go there to learn about insurance, and he had no stake in any of the companies there.

-He was, however, super high on PCP, and he had both a shotgun and a pistol on his person, the classic "I am simultaneously very famous and also slightly unhinged" combination.
+He was, however, high on PCP, and he had both a shotgun and a pistol.
 Brown ordered everyone out of the room, and then left the scene in his pickup truck with the police in hot pursuit.

-Brown's Second Wife May Have Fed Him Creamed Corn Laced With PCP
+Brown's Third Wife May Have Fed Him Creamed Corn Laced With PCP

-James Brown had an intense, tumultuous relationship with his second wife, Adrienne Lois Rodriguez.
+James Brown had an intense, tumultuous relationship with his third wife, Adrienne Lois Rodriguez.
 Rodriguez was a hair stylist when she met the soul superstar, and they married quickly.
 PCP was a massive part of their relationship, and they enabled each other’s addictions to a ludicrous degree.
 A member of Brown's kitchen staff even claimed that Rodriguez put PCP into his creamed corn and coffee ice cream.
-Brown himself claimed that Rodriguez stabbed his mistress in the behind, which does make sense given the amount of PCP being tossed around.
+Brown himself claimed that Rodriguez stabbed his mistress in the behind.

 The couple eventually divorced because of Brown's abusive streak.
-Rodriguez died in 1966 after a liposuction procedure backfired because of her recreational drug use, coupled with her prescriptions for Valium, Demerol, Vicodin, and morphine.
+Rodriguez died in 1996 after a liposuction procedure backfired because of her recreational drug use, coupled with her prescription medication.

-He Allegedly Shot 6 Or 7 People With Shotguns During A Feud With A Fellow Singer
+He Allegedly Shot Six Or Seven People During A Feud With A Fellow Singer

 Brown opened fire on his rival, allegedly shooting six to seven other people in the process.
-Miraculously, no one was killed.
-Brown took off, and members of his security team stayed behind to hand out hundred dollars bills to the injured for their silence.
+Miraculously, no one was slain.
+Brown took off, and members of his security team stayed behind to hand out hundred-dollar bills to the injured for their silence.
 Brown was never prosecuted for his actions.